7BIndustries/sliderule-cli/README.md

 ## Compiling It Yourself

+[sliderule_impl](https://github.com/7BIndustries/sliderule_impl) needs to be cloned into the same parent directory as this CLI before the following steps are followed.

 If [Rust is installed](https://www.rust-lang.org/en-US/install.html) on a Linux, Windows or Mac computer, running the following should build the program.
 Note that `make.sh` is a wrapper script around cargo that will copy extra files that the CLI needs to run properly.
 ### Linux
 ```